hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 ## Part 31: Complete Code Assembly

 **Important!** When you assemble all the parts above in order (Part 1 → Part 30), you will have the complete, functional EA.
 Here's a verification checklist:

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 31 wraps up our tutorial with assembly instructions and verification steps.
+When you combine all thirty parts in order, from the file header through to the exit logic, you'll have a complete, functional Expert Advisor ready to compile and test.
+The code totals around 319 lines and includes seven main functions: OnInit for setup, OnDeinit for cleanup, OnTick as the main loop, IsNewBar for candle detection, CheckForEntry for analyzing setups, OpenTrade for order execution, and ManageOpenPosition for exit logic.
+Before running it, verify that all opening braces have matching closing braces, all parameters are present, and the code structure matches the outline provided.
+This modular approach makes the EA easy to understand, maintain, and customize for your specific trading needs."

 ### Assembly Instructions:
 1. Start with Part 1 (File Header)